kthiru-44/Quantum-Road/Qiskit/Quantum mechanics/README(uncertainity).md

-🧠 Quantum Measurement & Uncertainty in Qiskit
+🧭 Measuring Uncertainity in Quantum

 This project simulates how quantum measurements behave in different bases (Z, X, Y) and visualizes the Heisenberg uncertainty principle using Qiskit and Aer simulators.